captn3m0/captn3m0.github.com/pages/ebooks.md

 [Edgedancer Reread][cosmere]
 : Tor re-read of Edgedancer, a novella between Books 2 & 3 in the Stormlight Archive.

+[Way of Kings Prime][cosmere]
+: Brandaon Sanderson published a few chapters from the earliest draft of Way of Kings (2002, while the book was published almost a decade later).

 [Hoshruba][hoshruba]
 : Tor's serialized publication of Hoshruba-The Land and the Tilism